All You Need to Know About Raspa or Dilation and Curettage Procedure

 - Finally, once the dilation and curettage procedure is over, the instrument will be removed.
 After this, the doctor will send the tissue samples to the laboratory for testing.

 Recovery from D&C depends on the type of procedure and the administered anesthesia.
 In general, for those who undergo local anesthetic, the doctor may ask you to rest for about 2 hours before sending you home.
 If the doctor administered a regional or general anesthesia, the staff will bring you to an observation room.
-When your vital signs are stable, they may make you stay in a regular room or allow you to go home and rest.
+And when your vital signs are stable, they may make you stay in a regular room.
+Or they may allow you to go home and rest.
 Either way, it is best to have someone with you after the procedure, especially for regional or general anesthesia.

 - It is normal to experience light vaginal bleeding or spotting after the surgery.
 For this reason, you may want to stock up on sanitary pads beforehand.